 The CGRB began offering the Illumina/Solexa high throughput DNA sequencing service in 2007 on the Genome Analyzer (GA).
 In mid 2011 the GAIIx was retired and replaced with the higher throughput HiSeq 2000 instrument.
 The increased output of the HiSeq 2000 is due to the larger flow cell, the ability of the instrument to read sequence off both surfaces of the flow cell, and the capability to run two flow cells at the same time (like having 2 instruments).
 The HiSeq 2000 can be used for a variety of applications.
-The sequencing process takes place on a flow cell with 8 channels (one channel must be used for a PhiX control DNA), each of which may contain a different sample (or many samples if multiplexing).
+The sequencing process takes place on a flow cell with 8 channels, each of which may contain a different sample (or many samples if multiplexing).
 In early 2011 Illumina released v.3 kits, in which the amount of data that can be produced increased 3x.
 With v.3 kits the HiSeq 2000 can produce > 187.5 million reads or 37.5 Gb per lane.
-Actual output can vary depending on cluster density, but a typical run should produce >150 million filtered reads.
+Actual output can vary depending on cluster density, but a typical run should produce >150 million filtered reads per lane.

 The CGRB will provide a number of service, software, and hardware tools to facilitate capture and analysis of data.
 However, each group should consider their long-term computational programming and utilization needs, and plan accordingly with personnel.
 To help the OSU Illumina and Roche 454 HTS user community, we have established an HTS mailing list where users can share information and announcements are posted by the Core Facilities.
 To join the HTS mailing list please subscribe or contact Mark Dasenko.